Build the "REMI Synth"

 A DIY Project by M.J.
 Bauer

-This post describes the design of the "second generation" (mk2) REMI synth module.
+This post describes the design and construction of the "second generation" (mk2) REMI synth module.

-For a general introduction to the project and news updates, see the page: "Introduction to the REMI".
+For a general introduction to the REMI EWI project, see: "Introduction to the REMI".

 Overview

-The REMI Synth Module is a monophonic MIDI-controlled sound synthesizer designed primarily for use with electronic wind instument (EWI) MIDI controllers, in particular the REMI mk2 handset.
+The REMI Synth Module is a digital monophonic MIDI-controlled sound synthesizer intended primarily for use with electronic wind instument (EWI) MIDI controllers, in particular the REMI 2 handset.
+However, the synth works equally well with a MIDI keyboard or any EWI controller with a standard MIDI connection.

 Features